Why do you need clay bar treatment after using automatic car wash

 Seven steps process of using a clay bar on a car paint

-1: Wash your car
+1: Detailed wash your car

 A very crucial step to any detailing job is to wash the car, hand wash preferably.
 It will give you an opportunity to wash off any existing wax, making sure you have a clean surface to work.
 It will also help to clean off any of the surface contaminants.
 Make sure to dry with a clean microfiber towel.